yugabyte/yugabyte-spring-workshop/README.md

 - YugabyteDB Fundamentals

-- Deploying YugabyteDB on Tanzu Kubernetes Grid (TKG)

 - Implementing Product Catalog Microservice using Yugabyte CQL API (NOSQL)

 - Implementing Cart Microservice using Yugabyte SQL API (RDBMS)

-- Putting it all together on Tanzu environment
+- Putting it all together on the developer environment

 ## Prerequisites